swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 <a name="changes-between-versions"></a>
 ## 7. Changes between versions

+**Changes between version 1.3 and 1.4:**

+- Section 3.1.1, "Type CertRequestPropertiesType", was updated so that more than one `<saml:AuthnContextClassRef>` element can be included.
+The schema was also updated accordingly.

 **Changes between version 1.2 and 1.3:**

 - No functional changes.
 The document has been re-branded with the Sweden Connect- and DIGG logotypes and the document format has been changed from OASIS-style to the style used by all other specifications within the Swedish eID Framework.
 Some typos were also fixed.